aggviolinist/Serverless-Web-Application-on-AWS/README.md

 - Add some items to the table

 ## IAM
-- Add a role `praco-barista-coffee` that
+- Add a role `praco-barista-coffee` that:
   - Sends lambda logs to cloudwatch
   - A custom inline policy with PutItem,DeleteItem,GetItem,Scan,UpdateItem
 - Link this IAM to Lambda

 ## Lambda
-1. Create a `GET` lambda file (nodejs)
+1. `Create a GET lambda file (nodejs)`
 - On the index.mjs
-  - Add the table name and the partition key
+  - Add the table name and the partition key(primary id)
 - Initialize the folder for node js
 ```sh
 npm init